MicrosoftDocs/power-automate-docs/articles/odata-filters.md

     ![configure sharepoint trigger](media/odata-filters/configure-sharepoint-trigger.png)

-## Check if the changed item exists in the destination
+## Search the destination for the changed item

-After a new or modified item triggers the flow, determine if the item exits in the destination.
-We use the **SQL Server - Get rows** action to search the destination database.
+We use the **SQL Server - Get rows** action to search the destination for the new or changed item.

 1. Select **New step** > **Add an action**.
 1. Search for **Get rows**, select **SQL Server - Get rows**, and then select the table you want to monitor from the **Table name** list.